SubSkip/techtalenttwitter/README.md

 ## Getting Started

-Welcome to the my Tech Talent South Social Media project.
+Welcome to my Tech Talent South Social Media project.
 This project was completed over three course days and includes usage of: HTML/CSS, JS, Thymeleaf, Bootstrap, Lombok, and Java.
 Currently, the application only runs from within Visual Studio Code using the applicable extensions.

 ## Assignment